s-wray/tag-lex/README.md

 Nathaniel Oco and Rachel Edita Roxas.
 2012.
 Pattern Matching Refinements to Dictionary-based Code-switching Point Detection.
 In Proceedings of the 26th Pacific Asia Conference on Language, Information, and Computation (Bali, Indonesia.
 November 07-10, 2012).
 Published by the Faculty of Computer Science, Universitas Indonesia, pp 229-236.
 ISBN: 978-979-1421-17-1.

-The tags used in the corpus were propagated from the tags in:
+The tags used to determine part of speech in counting the morphs of the corpus were propagated from the tags in:

 Manguilimotan, E. and Matsumoto, Y., 2011, December.
 Dependency-based Analysis for Tagalog Sentences.
 In Proceedings of the 25th Pacific Asia Conference on Language, Information and Computation (pp. 343-352).